vikingeducation/prep_basics/test-yourself-answers.md

 #### How do you find information about a particular command?

 `$ man <cmd>`

+For those of us stuborn enough to continue using Windows it's,

+'$ <cmd> --help'

 *Contributed by [Michelle Ho](http://github.com/michelleyho)*

 #### What is a "Superuser" and how do you execute commands as this user?